 Dr. Waddell-Pratt believes that gaining an accurate and accepting understanding of self is imperative.
 It becomes the starting place for intentional choosing and lasting change.
 She incorporates an eclectic mix of treatment modalities that encourage self-agency, self-understanding, and a different view of the role of emotions.
 Emotions are often feared, particularly anxiety.
 However, at their core, emotions are intended to inform about unrecognized areas of need.
 As such, they are protective in nature.
 Among her primary treatment areas are anxiety conditions and helping couples in distress.
 Witnessing the shift toward actualization in self allows for a better understanding of others and ultimately enhances relationship.

 Dr. Waddell-Pratt is passionate about offering exceptional care to clients as the Owner and Executive Clinical Director of her expanding practice.
-In addition to her clinical practice, she holds an Associate Professorship position as a psychologist in the Marriage and Family Therapy Department at Fuller Theological Seminary.
+In addition to her clinical practice, she holds an Associate Professorship position in the Marriage and Family Therapy Department at Fuller Theological Seminary.

-Dr. Fedotova-Klinger is an Associate provider at Life Choices.
-She joined the practice as a Post-Doctoral Resident and is now fully licensed as a Psychologist by the AZ Board of Psychologist Examiners.
-She also still holds licensure as a licensed professional counselor (LPC) and as a substance-abuse counselor (LISAC), both for over 18 years.
+Dr. Fedotova-Klinger is a licensed Psychologist at Life Choices.
+In addition to being licensed by the AZ Board of Psychologist Examiners, she also holds licensures through the AZ Board of Behavioral Health as a professional counselor (LPC) and as a substance-abuse counselor (LISAC), both for over 18 years.
 She earned her Master of Counseling degree from the University of Phoenix and a Master of Arts degree from Argosy University (now the Professional School of Psychology) prior to earning her doctorate in Clinical Psychology from Argosy University.
 Her areas of focus include anxiety, depression, substance use/addiction issues and trauma.
 Dr. Fedotova-Klinger specializes in Cognitive Behavioral Therapy and Brief Solution-Focused Therapy; she additionally incorporates mindfulness practices into treatment and is trained in EMDR.

 Dr. Fedotova-Klinger believes that each individual deserves to be happy and whole.
 She fully recognizes that healing is not an overnight process.
 It is a daily cleansing of pain, a daily healing from difficult life circumstances.
 Dr. Fedotova-Klinger believes that healing comes when we choose to walk away from darkness and move toward the light.
 She looks forward to helping individuals enhance their internal light.